greggman/HappyFunTimes/docs/unity/basics.md

 `hft.js` is HappyFunTimes.
 This script connects the phone to the game. it is the only part 100% required for HappyFunTimes.

-It exposes `HFT.GameClient` which you initialize like this
+It exposes `hft.GameClient` which you initialize like this

     var client = new hft.GameClient();